Ensete ventricosum: Gender in enset cultivation

-Enset biodiversity and socio-cultural and -economic groups
+Enset biodiversity and socio-cultural and economic groups

-In Ethiopia, over 300 enset varieties have been recorded which is important for agro- and biodiversity.
-The farmers' main interest for maintaining biodiversity is the different beneficial characteristics of each variety.
-This means that Ethiopian farmers spread important characteristics over many enset varieties instead of combining a number of desired characteristics in one single genotype This is a significant difference between Ethiopian subsistence farmers' and plant breeders' approaches.
+Over 300 enset varieties have been recorded in Ethiopia, which is important for agro- and biodiversity.
+The farmers' main interest in maintaining biodiversity is the different beneficial characteristics of each variety.
+This means that Ethiopian farmers spread important characteristics widely among enset varieties instead of combining several desired characteristics in one single genotype.
+This is a significant difference between Ethiopian subsistence farmers' and plant breeders' approaches.

 More than 11 ethnic groups with different cultures, traditions, and agricultural systems inhabit the enset-growing regions.
 This contributes to the high number of varieties.
-Over centuries, the different ethnic groups have applied their specific indigenous knowledge of farming systems in order to sustain production in various ways.
+Over centuries, the different ethnic groups have applied their specific indigenous knowledge of farming systems to sustain production in various ways.
 A dying out of enset varieties would hence also make disappear a part of cultural practices and linguistic terms in Ethiopia (Negash et al., 2004).

 Enset biodiversity is preserved due to not only the presence of different ethnic groups but also different households' wealth status.
-Richer farmers can generally afford to maintain a higher level of farm biodiversity because they have more resources such as land, labour and livestock.
+Richer farmers can generally afford to maintain a higher level of farm biodiversity because they have more resources, such as land, labour, and livestock.
 Therefore, they can cultivate more varieties with differing specific characteristics.
-However, also poorer households try to maintain as many clones as possible by selecting the disease-resistant first.
+However, poorer households also try to maintain as many clones as possible by selecting the disease-resistant first.